ExpressVPN vs Proton VPN: which VPN is better?

 However, their monthly plans are where you’ll find the greatest margin.
 Proton VPN is far cheaper at $9.99/month compared to ExpressVPN’s $12.95/month.
 That said, the high bills mean that both plans don’t offer good value for money.

-Prices aside, Proton VPN allows 10 simultaneous connections, while ExpressVPN caps the limit at half of that.
+Prices aside, Proton VPN allows 10 simultaneous connections, while ExpressVPN has 8.
 The latter’s lower limit could leave some of your devices unprotected.

 In any case, both providers are flexible with payment options.
 Credit and debit cards, PayPal, bank transfers, and even Bitcoin are accepted.
 However, Proton VPN has the advantage of allowing cash payment, too.